bic-berkeley/psych-214-fall-2016/_sources/brisk_python.txt

     ['one', 'two', 'three']

-The ``strip`` method returns a new string with spaces, tabs and end of line characters removed from the beginning and end:
+The ``strip`` method returns a new string with spaces, tabs and end of line characters removed from the beginning and end of the string:

 .. nbplot::

+    >>> # A string with a newline character at the end
     >>> my_string = ' a string\n'
     >>> my_string
     ' a string\n'